irena-flextool/flextool/docs/index.md

 This user guide will build a small system step-by-step.
 It assumes you will be using Spine Toolbox as the front-end.
 If you are using the IRENA FlexTool web-interface, the instructions still apply, but the example figures in this tutorial will not be as helpful.
 IRENA FlexTool concepts are explained in more depth at this [page](https://irena-flextool.github.io/flextool/reference).

+Video tutorial for Building a small test system can be watched [here](https://youtu.be/O94zHxYcS94).

 The small system to be built is also directly available in the FlexTool repository (***Init*** SQLite database) and can be opened with the Spine Toolbox database editor.
 The default workflow for IRENA FlexTool executes the scenarios from the ***Input data*** database (and not from the ***Init*** SQLite database).
 The ***Input data*** database is empty by default.
 Therefore, if you want to use directly the contents of the ***Init*** database (instead of building the small system step-by-step), you need to copy them to the ***Input data*** database before running the scenarios in this tutorial.
 To copy the data, you need to execute the ***Initialize*** workflow item: select the item, press ***Execute selection*** from the toolbar.
 Alternatively, the data will be also copied, along with running the model, if the whole workflow is executed using ***Execute project***.
 More information on how to set-up and use the Spine Toolbox front-end in [here](https://irena-flextool.github.io/flextool/irena-flextool-workflow-shortly-explained).
 Remark: in case you had already populated the ***Input data*** database, you need to delete the data before importing from ***Init*** SQLite database.
 This can be done with the 'purge' tool from the Database Editor menu: in `purge`, click *Select data items*, and add *alternatives* and *scenarios* to the selection.

 - [Building a small test system](#building-a-small-test-system)
   - [1st step - a node with no units](#1st-step---a-node-with-no-units)